How to Watch Movies on FaceTime: Step-by-step Guide

 • FaceTime app signed in with your Apple ID

-In the guide below, Steps 1 and 2 are for the host who initiates the FaceTime call with SharePlay, and Step 3 is for the participants to join the call and watch movies together on FaceTime.
+In the guide below, Steps 1 and 2 are for the host of the SharePlay session.
+Step 3 applies to participants who want to join the SharePlay session.

 This step is for the host of the FaceTime video call who will be streaming the movie on SharePlay.

-Tapping on this message will offer you different options to start SharePlay for the app’s content – SharePlay Automatically and Ask Next time.
+3. Tapping on this message will offer you different options to start SharePlay for the app’s content – SharePlay Automatically and Ask Next Time.

-Ask Next time – Lets you choose if you want to use SharePlay the next time you play content on Apple TV or a supported app.
+Ask Next time – This lets you choose if you want to use SharePlay the next time you play content on Apple TV or a supported app.

 This step is for the participants of the FaceTime video call who will be watching the movie on SharePlay created by the host.

-You can start watching the movie that’s being played here by tapping on the ‘Open’ button adjacent to ‘Join SharePlay’ inside FaceTime controls.
-You’ll also see the app where a movie or TV show is streamed from by looking for its app icon on the left side of the ‘Join SharePlay’ section.
+1. You can start watching the movie that’s being played here by tapping on Open adjacent to ‘Join SharePlay’ inside FaceTime controls.
+You’ll also see the app where a movie or TV show is streamed by looking for its app icon on the left side of the ‘Join SharePlay’ section.

 Related: How to Use Shareplay on FaceTime